Pirates vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have come away with 29 wins in the 70 contests they have been listed as the underdogs in this season.
+- The Pirates have won in 29, or 40.8%, of the 71 contests they have been named as odds-on underdogs this year.

-- Pittsburgh has entered 50 games this season as the underdog by +110 or more and is 23-27 in those contests.
+- Pittsburgh has a record of 9-12, a 42.9% win rate, when it's set as an underdog of +135 or more by sportsbooks this season.

-- Sportsbooks have implied with the moneyline set for this matchup that the Pirates have a 47.6% chance of pulling out a win.
+- The Pirates have an implied victory probability of 42.6% according to the moneyline set for this matchup.

-- Pittsburgh's games have gone over the total in 45 of its 90 chances.
+- Pittsburgh and its opponents have gone over the total this season in 46 of its 91 opportunities.

-- The Pirates are 8-4-0 against the spread in their 12 games with a line set by sportsbooks this season.
+- The Pirates have posted a record of 8-4-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!